 Is Spirit Airlines really that bad?

 Although Spirit Airlines may be safe, that doesn’t mean flying with the budget carrier will be enjoyable — or cheap.
 Complaints online range from appalling customer service to deceptive pricing, and regulators have fined the airline for its predatory practices.
 Travelers should keep in mind that Spirit's fees add up, meaning that it might be cheaper to go with Southwest or another airline that has more straightforward pricing.

 Who owns Spirit Airlines?

 Late last year, Spirit shareholders accepted a $3.8 billion buyout from competitor JetBlue after a bidding war with Frontier.
 Once the deal is solidified, the Associated Press reports that JetBlue is expected to absorb Spirit’s workforce and repaint its planes.
-However, the JetBlue and Spirit merger may face pushback from the Justice Department on antitrust grounds, and a Boston federal court-based trial to decide the matter is scheduled to start in October 2023.
+However, the JetBlue and Spirit merger has faced pushback from the Justice Department on antitrust grounds, and a Boston federal court-based trial to decide the matter is scheduled to start in October 2023.